AlexanderArmua/luxor-pokemon-adapter/README.md

 - NODE_ENV: Application environment (e.g., "development" or "production").
 - DATABASE_URL: PostgreSQL database URL in the format postgresql://user:password@host:port/database.
 - API_GRAPHQL_POKEMONS: External GraphQL API URL to retrieve Pokemon information.
+- PORT: Port that the service uses.
+- POKEMON_ADAPTER_URL: Current url where the service can be called.

 ## Useful Commands

 - yarn dev: Start the service in development mode using nodemon for automatic restart.
 - yarn migrate:prod: Deploy database migrations in production environment using Prisma.
+- yarn prisma:generate: Generates Prisma Database client library to allow us to interact with the database using a type-safe API.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.